krystianotto/Baaranek/README.md

 ### Hi there, I'm Krystian Otto 👋

-# I'm a student and a front-end developer!
+# I'm a student and a Full-stack developer!